-Professor of Entrepreneurship and Director, Joseph C. Prince Entrepreneurship Program
+Professor of Entrepreneurship; Director of Joseph C. Prince Entrepreneurship Program

-Dr. William Jackson most recently held the position of director of the Entrepreneurship Program at the University of South Florida, St. Petersburg which was recognized as the "Emerging Entrepreneurship Program Award Winner" in the nation in 2013.
-In addition, Dr. Jackson was selected for the "Entrepreneurship Educator of the Year" in 2015 by the United States Association of Small Business and Entrepreneurship (USASBE).
-Prior to that position, Dr. Jackson held two endowed chair positions--the Dalton State College Foundation Endowed Chair in Management and the University of Texas Permian Basin Pinkie Roden Endowed Chair in Entrepreneurship.
-He earned his doctorate in Strategic Management from Memphis State University (now the University of Memphis).
+William Jackson most recently held the position of director of the Entrepreneurship Program at the University of South Florida, St. Petersburg which was recognized as the "Emerging Entrepreneurship Program Award Winner" in the nation in 2013.
+In addition, Jackson was selected for the "Entrepreneurship Educator of the Year" in 2015 by the United States Association of Small Business and Entrepreneurship.

 - D.B.A., strategic management, Memphis State University

 - M.S., business administration, Troy State University

 - B.S., psychology, English, University of Alabama